Locums for a Small World Blog

 Te Araroa (pronounced "tee are-a-rho-a") links New Zealand’s

-country's North Island, and Bluff, a fishing port at the souA hiker gazes at an Emerald Lake at Tongarirothernmost point of the South Island.
+actual and symbolic polesCape Reinga, on the tip of the country's North Island, and Bluff, a fishing port at the souA hiker gazes at an Emerald Lake at Tongarirothernmost point of the South Island.

 Te Araroa joins a select group of epic walking trails throughout the world, including the famed Appalachian trail in North America and the Camino de Santiago in Spain.
 While Te Araroa will take "trampers" through the world’s most spectacular scenery, it was also designed to take you on a journey through the country's history.